-- a.
-To make direct expenditures of attorneys' fees, costs and disbursements incurred in connection with proceedings to enforce and/or defend the provisions of the Conservation Easement against legal challenge, including any claims by third parties; - b.
-To "pool" funds for legal expenses to enforce and/or defend against legal challenge conservation easements held by the Grantee, including without limitation the Conservation Easement on the Property; - c.
-To pay premiums into a Conservation Defense Insurance Program offered through the Land Trust Alliance, or other nationally-recognized conservation organization of which Grantee is a member for the enforcement and defense of conservation easements held by member organizations, or to cover deductibles related to such insurance.
+- i.
+To make direct expenditures of attorneys' fees, costs and disbursements incurred in connection with proceedings to enforce and/or defend the provisions of the Conservation Easement against legal challenge, including any claims by third parties; and - ii.
+To pay premiums into Terra firma RRG LLC, a conservation easement defense insurance program created by the Land Trust Alliance, or other nationally-recognized conservation organization of which WSRCD is a member that supports conservation easement holders' enforcement and defense of conservation easements held by member organizations, or to cover deductibles related to such insurance. - iii.
+The Fund may "pool" funds for legal expenses to enforce and/or defend against legal challenges to the conservation easements held by WSRCD, including and without limitation the Conservation Easement on this property.